Tom Scott (presenter): YouTube career

+Hiatus

 Scott announced that he was taking a break from his YouTube work starting 1 January 2024, after a decade of consistent weekly uploads.
 "I am so tired.
-There's nothing in my life right now except work" he explained, although it was his "dream job".
+There's nothing in my life right now except work," he explained, although it was his "dream job".
 Scott believed YouTube made it impossible to reduce the quality of his videos.
 Thus he saw his only other option as expanding further and hiring staff, forcing him to "become a manager", which he deemed beyond his skills.
 Soon after, he noted that other YouTubers with similar long-form content were also reducing or stepping away as views and ad-revenue fall.
 Scott predicted "difficult years" ahead given the rise of "junk zero-effort generative AI channels" and competing video options.

-In 2025 Scott posted a temporary video on YouTube in which he recapped his career since starting his break from YouTube and announced he was looking for suggestions and collaborations for a potential new series about "interesting stuff in England".
-During the year he was also a competitor on the thirteenth season of Jet Lag: The Game.
-He competed on the same team as Sam Denby against Adam Chase and Ben Doyle in racing to claim the most countries in the Schengen Area within six days.
+In 2025, Scott competed with Sam Denby in the thirteenth season of the Nebula series Jet Lag: The Game, in a race against Adam Chase and Ben Doyle to claim the most countries in the Schengen Area within six days.
+This was his second appearance on Nebula, following his series Tom Scott Presents: Money.
+In 2026, Scott returned as a competitor on the nineteenth season, set in Japan.

+Tom Scott: England series

+Scott released his first video on the YouTube channel since the break on 23 March 2026, announcing an unscripted 41-episode series called Tom Scott: England.
+The series documents an eight-week road trip, with each episode featuring one of the historic counties of England.
+The first episode, titled "I Helped Break a 142-Year-Old Bell, and That's Okay", was released on Nebula on the same day as the announcement; episodes are published weekly on Nebula, followed by an edited version a week later on YouTube.
+By this time, his YouTube channel had 6.6 million subscribers.

 The Technical Difficulties

 Scott is a member of the four-person comedy troupe, The Technical Difficulties, with whom he hosted a radio show of the same name on University Radio York which won the Kevin Greening award at the Student Radio Awards in 2008.
-The group consists of Scott, Matt Gray, Gary Brannan and Chris Joel.
-The group has created several podcasts and video series over the years, including:
+The group consists of Scott, Natalie Gray, Gary Brannan and Chris Joel.
+The group has created several podcasts and video series over the years.